tsutterley/gravity-toolkit/doc/source/background/Background.rst

 ############

-The Level-2 spherical harmonic product of GRACE and GRACE-FO provides monthly estimates of the Earth's gravitational field.
+The Level-2 spherical harmonic product of GRACE and GRACE-FO provides monthly estimates of the Earth's gravitational field [see :ref:`fig-sphharm`].
 The Earth's gravitational field varies in time as masses on and within the Earth move and are exchanged between components of the Earth system :cite:p:`Wahr:1998hy`.
 The instantaneous shape of the Earth's gravitational field can be described